theDavidCoen/LightningNFC/README.md

 A list of projects.
 Some of them are really basic and easy to reproduce.

 ### Receive payments with a NFC ring and a Lightning Wallet ###
-A very simple project. you will be able to receive payments via Lightning Network using your NFC ring.
+A very simple project.
+You will be able to receive payments via Lightning Network using your NFC ring.
 You will not need to open your app to receive the payments.

 You need: